NARAL Pro-Choice Washington 2020 Legislative Priorities

 - We commit to assessing impact, making amends when we own our mistakes, and finding a resolution for rebuilding and deepening trust with BIPOC, LGBTQIA, and other marginalized communities.

-This new Office of Equity would identify and coordinate effective strategies that focus on eliminating systemic barriers for certain racial and ethnic groups, including women of color.
-This office would assist government agencies to consider race, ethnicity, gender, and equitable impacts in all aspects of their decision making, including services, programming, policy development, budgeting, and staffing.
+This legislation creates the Washington state office of equity within the office of the governor for promoting access to equitable opportunities and resources that reduce disparities, including racial and ethnic disparities, and improve outcomes statewide across all sectors of government.
+This office will assist government agencies to consider race, ethnicity, gender, and equitable impacts in all aspects of their decision making, including services, programming, policy development, budgeting, and staffing.

 This bill would expand healthcare up to age 26 for undocumented individuals who currently age out when they turn 19 and are left with no affordable option for medical coverage.